Paul Goldschmidt Player Props: Cardinals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 25th in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.

-- The Athletics' 5.77 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.79).

-- The Athletics give up the fifth-most home runs in baseball (159 total, 1.3 per game).
+- The Athletics surrender the fifth-most home runs in baseball (160 total, 1.3 per game).

+- Watkins takes the mound for his first start of the season for the Athletics.

+- The 30-year-old right-hander last appeared Wednesday, Oct.
+5 against the Toronto Blue Jays, when he started and went 3 1/3 innings.

 © 2023 Data Skrive.
 All rights reserved.